reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 As we can see the application layer forms the bulk of the image size.
 We will aim to reduce the size of this layer in the following sections as part of our optimization.

-## Building OCI Image with Buildpack Using Spring Boot Plugins
+## Building the Container Image with Buildpack

 [Buildpacks](https://buildpacks.io/) is a generic term used by various Platform as a Service(PAAS) offerings to build a container image from source code.
 It was started by Heroku in 2011 and since been adopted by Cloud Foundry, Google App Engine, Gitlab, Knative, and some others.

 ![dive screenshot](/assets/img/posts/springboot-docker-image/Docker_buildpack.png)

+### Advantage of Cloud-Native Buildpacks
 One main advantage of using Buildpack for building images is that **changes to the image configuration can be managed in a centralized place (the builder) and propagated to all applications which are using the builder.**

 Buildpacks were tightly coupled to the platform. **Cloud-Native Buildpacks bring standardization across platforms by supporting the OCI(Open container initiative) image format which ensures the image can be run by a Docker engine.**

+### Building the Container Image From Source Using Spring Boot Plugin
-The plugin creates OCI images from Spring Boot executable jar using a Buildpack.
+The Spring Boot plugin creates OCI images from Spring Boot executable jar using a Buildpack.
 Images are built using the `bootBuildImage task(Gradle)` or `spring-boot:build-image goal(Maven)` and a local Docker installation.

 We can customize the name of the image required for pushing to the Docker Registry by specifying the name in the `image tag`:
 ```xml